eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 When Cyclone DDS discovers readers and writers sharing the same data type and topic name, it connects them without the application's involvement.
 A rendezvous pattern is required to write data only when a DataReader appears.
-Such a pattern can be implemented by
-either:
+Either can implement such a pattern:

-*  Waiting for the publication/subscription matched events, where the Publisher waits and blocks the writing thread until the appropriate publication matched event is raised, or
+*  Waiting for the publication/subscription matched events, where the Publisher waits and blocks the writing thread until the appropriate publication-matched event is raised, or
 *  Regularly polls the publication matching status.
-This is the the preferred option we implement in this example.
+This is the preferred option we implement in this example.
 The following line of code instructs Cyclone DDS to listen on the DDS\_PUBLICATION\_MATCHED\_STATUS: